 Myth #2: If a part of the roof is worn out, the entire roof needs to be replaced.

 False.
 This is a sneaky sales tactic used by some companies to increase their bottom line by preying on a client’s peace of mind.
-It happens all the time that one portion of a roof has declined more rapidly than the rest for various reasons (direction it faces, tree-cover, incorrect installation or maintenance, etc).
-Our company will never quote a client for more work than is actually needed.
-If there is more life left in a roof, we will let you know.
+It happens all the time that one portion of a roof has declined more rapidly than the rest for various reasons (the direction it faces, tree cover, incorrect installation or maintenance, etc).
+Our company will never quote a client for more work than is needed.
+If there is more life left on a roof, we will let you know.
 And we will back up our recommendation with a certification.